solufemi91/sparta-tic-tac-toe/README.md

 # Things I had issues with

 It took me a long time to figure out how to make each boxes alternate between X and O.(See mistake.js file for initial attempt).
-As a result, I had less time to achieve the remaining deliverables.
+As a result, I had less time to achieve the remaining deliverables on my initial submission.
+I however managed to get everything working over the weekend.
+The main thing that I struggled on was the winning and draw conditions.